 Explaining the Alexander Technique and Walter Carrington on the Alexander Technique ed. by Sean Carey - Sheildrake Press, 1987.
 Two more invaluable books, but once again better if you read them when you've got a good idea of the Technique in practice.
 Buy through ATI (www.ati-net.com/atibooks.php) or amazon.co.uk.

 The Alexander Technique as I See it by Patrick Macdonald.
 A very valuable document from one of the pillars of the AT.
 Published by Rahula books in paperback 1989.
 Available from ATI (see above).

 Body Learning by Michael Gelb.
 A very good first introduction to the Technique, with great photographic research.
 Publisher: Henry Holt, 1995.
 Available from Amazon.

 Mind and Muscle: An Owner's Handbook by Elizabeth Langford.
 A must.
 A mine of vital and helpful information, beautifully organised, on how our bodies really work, and the relationship between mind, body and emotions.
 Extremely thorough but easy to read, she explains complex subject matter with great clarity.
 Useful practical experiments.
 Superb anatomical and other drawings by my wife, Enci Noro, painter and Alexander teacher.
 Available from Amazon, etc. and Mornum Time Press (see above).

 The Master and his Emissary, The Divided Brain and the Making of the Western World by Iain McGilchrist.
 Not an AT book, but a vital one for anyone.
 A masterly analysis of the two 'opposed' functions of the brain and the catastrophic dominance of the left brain in today's world.
-But much more than that, so please read it!
+But much, much more than that, so please read it!